MRtrix3/mrtrix3/docs/reference/scripts_list.rst

     :ref:`dwipreproc`, "Perform diffusion image pre-processing using FSL's eddy tool; including inhomogeneity distortion correction using FSL's topup tool if possible"
     :ref:`labelsgmfix`, "In a FreeSurfer parcellation image, replace the sub-cortical grey matter structure delineations using FSL FIRST"
-    :ref:`population_template`, "Generates an unbiased group-average template from a series of images"
+    :ref:`population_template`, "Generates an unbiased group-average template from a series of images" :ref:`responsemean`, "Calculate the mean response function from a set of text files"